himabindutellakula/CS5500-learn-security-examples/spoofing/spoofing.md

 2. Briefly explain different ways in which vulnerability can be exploited.

 An attacker could exploit the vulnerabilities in the following ways:
-- **Stealing Cookies**: If the user visits a malicious page (like `mal-steal-cookie.html`), JavaScript on the page can access the session cookie and steal it, since **httpOnly** is not set to `true`.
+- **Stealing Cookies** - If the user visits a malicious page (like `mal-steal-cookie.html`), JavaScript on the page can access the session cookie and steal it, since **httpOnly** is not set to `true`.
 The attacker can then use this stolen cookie to impersonate the user on the server.
-- **Cross-Site Request Forgery (CSRF)**: If the user is logged in on `insecure.ts` and then visits a malicious site with a hidden form (like `mal-csrf.html`), the malicious site can automatically submit a request to the server.
+- **Cross-Site Request Forgery (CSRF)** - If the user is logged in on `insecure.ts` and then visits a malicious site with a hidden form (like `mal-csrf.html`), the malicious site can automatically submit a request to the server.
 Since **sameSite** is not configured, the browser sends the user's session cookie with the malicious request, allowing the attacker to perform sensitive actions on behalf of the user without their knowledge or consent.

 3. Briefly explain why **secure.ts** does not have the spoofing vulnerability in **insecure.ts**.

 In **secure.ts**, the spoofing vulnerability is mitigated by securing the session cookie with the following settings:
-- **httpOnly: true**: This prevents JavaScript from accessing the session cookie, which stops attackers from stealing it through malicious scripts.
+- **httpOnly: true** - This prevents JavaScript from accessing the session cookie, which stops attackers from stealing it through malicious scripts.
-- **sameSite: true**: This setting ensures that the session cookie is only sent with same-origin requests.
+- **sameSite: true** - This setting ensures that the session cookie is only sent with same-origin requests.
 It blocks the cookies from being sent with cross-origin requests, preventing CSRF attacks.